zetacoder/Music_Library_API_REST_GIN/README.md

 Simple API REST to GET, POST, PUT and  DELETE music albums using Go and GIN framework.
 To test the application i used POSTMAN in order to emule GET, POST, PUT and DELETE http methods.

-In order to maintain the simplicity, and show easily the HTTP requests, i made a list of 10 music albums alocated in the base code.
+In order to maintain the simplicity, and show easily the HTTP requests, I made a list of ten music albums hosted in the base code.
 In the near future, i will implement a conecction with DB.

 ## STEP BY STEP GENERAL USE